mikelodder7/rust-zmq/README.md

 [Release Notes](https://github.com/erickt/rust-zmq/tree/master/NEWS.md)

+rust-zmq-mobile is intended to be built for environments where zmq isn't or can't be loaded by the OS such as iOS or Android when rust-zmq would fail when building with cargo.

 # Installation

-Currently, rust-zmq requires ZeroMQ 3.2 or newer.
+Currently, rust-zmq-mobile requires ZeroMQ 3.2 or newer.
 For example, on recent Debian-based distributions, you can use the following command to get the prerequiste headers and library installed: